Flipping the Switch on All-Electric Housing

 The city of East Palo Alto is still finalizing its climate goals for 2030, but an April 2022 draft plan commits “to a 50 percent reduction in emissions below 2005 levels by 2030 and 100 percent reduction — carbon neutrality — by 2045.”

 “Getting rid of natural gas is easy.
-You just close the pipe and turn it off, and that’s it,” says the project’s architect, Paul Okamoto, in an interview.
+You just close the pipe and turn it off, and that’s it,” says the project’s architect, Paul Okamoto (who is the husband of KneeDeep’s Managing Editor).
 The harder part, he explained, is switching to all-electric power.
 “It’s a moving target,” he says.

 Manufacturers and contractors are still getting up to speed on the new technology and how to install it, he explained.
 There are two pieces of equipment that are usually gas-powered, water heaters and furnaces, that need to be replaced with electricity-powered devices, but some of those devices are still relatively new to California’s market.